 Issues to consider when it comes to local SEO include:

-- A study by WordStream predicts that 50 percent of searches in 2020 will be voice-based to limit the amount of typing needed, which means marketers will want to emphasize long-tail keywords in optimization along with hyperlocal searches.
+- A study by WordStream predicts that 50 percent of searches will be voice-based to limit the amount of typing needed, which means marketers will want to emphasize long-tail keywords in optimization along with hyperlocal searches.

 - Businesses with more positive reviews will have a greater chance of appearing high in local search results.